Alocasia Amazonica/Polly - African Mask Plants

 Propagation

-A healthy corm should be brown & hard when pinched.
-Discard any bulbs that are softened or rotten as the bacteria can spread to other non-affected parts of the plant.
+Extra Tip: A healthy corm should be solid when pinched.
+Discard any bulbs that are softened or rotten as the bacteria will kill the whole corm.

 Flowers

-As African Mask Plants are part of the Araceæ family, their inflorescences aren't showy.
-Much like a Peace Lily's flower, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
+As Alocasia 'Amazonica' is part of the Araceæ family, its inflorescences aren't showy.
+Much like a Peace Lily's flower, its flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to three days and are usually visible during late spring or early summer around 30cm+ from the soil line.

 In some cases, a show of flowers may indicate the plant is stressed; common causes of this are irregular waters, root rot and environmental shock.